naala89/apiopenstudio/src/wiki/developers/error-responses.md

 HTML status codes
 -----------------

-Where possible, HTML status codes will also match the above error codes
+Where possible, HTML status codes will also match the above error codes, which will usually be a 200 (Success) or 400 (Bad Request)